 Shea West is a BMX rider from Kansas USA.
-He started riding competitively in childhood and won several state championship titles and was placed fourth in the 1994 World championships.
+He started riding competitively in childhood and won several state championship titles.
+Shea was placed fourth in the 1994 World championships.
 He was also part of the team which won a national team title in 1993.

 In 1996 Shea took a break from competing, which became longer than expected – 17 years in total.

-Since coming back into competition he has won the Kansas title for experts in the 28-35 category and was placed second in the Central US States Gold Cup for the same age category.
+Since coming back into competition he has won the Kansas title for experts in the 28-35 category.
+He was placed second in the Central US States Gold Cup for the same age category.
 In 2016 he was added to the Kansas BMX Hall of Fame.

 Vegan in a meat-farming state